w3f/polkadot-wiki/docs/getting-started.md

 As social media platforms and online businesses began to emerge, the internet transformed into the Web 2.0.
 This upgraded internet, which we still use today, features dynamic, interactive webpages, where users can read and write information plus publish their own for others to see.
-This version of the web though, comes with downsides dealing with data control, privacy issues, and trust.
+However, this version of the web comes with downsides, dealing with data control, privacy issues, and trust.
 This is where the Web 3.0 comes into the picture.

 The Web 3.0 is taking centralized applications and turning them into decentralized, trust-free